fjxokt/lolClient/README.md

 ##Build Instructions/Information

 The project uses Maven, and follows the Maven standards regarding layout and dependencies.
-If you are not familiar with Maven, please check out [this helpful guide](http://maven.apache.org/guides/getting-started/index.html).

-If you are unfamiliar with Maven, please read [Maven in 5 minutes](http://maven.apache.org/guides/getting-started/maven-in-five-minutes.html), which will give you a basic understanding of how to use Maven from the command line.
+If you are not familiar with Maven, please check out [this helpful guide](http://maven.apache.org/guides/getting-started/index.html) The guide to [Maven in 5 minutes](http://maven.apache.org/guides/getting-started/maven-in-five-minutes.html) is also available; it will give you a basic understanding of how to use Maven from the command line.

 Special things to note: